Makes bzr/hg/git/svn checkouts in several places according to a .checkoutmanager.cfg config file (in your home directory).

 Output directory naming

 If you don't specify an output directory name for your checkout url, it just takes the last part.
-One exception: subversion.
-It is intelligent there:
+Some exceptions, most for subversion:

 - https://xxx/yyy/product/trunk becomes "product" instead of "trunk".

 - https://xxx/yyy/product/branches/experiment becomes "product_experiment" instead of "experiment"

 - https://xxx/customername/buildout/trunk becomes "customername" instead of "trunk" or "buildout".

 - Bzr checkouts that start with "lp:" (special launchpad urls) get their "lp:" stripped.